This plantain bowl is a perfect go-to high-protein vegan meal, or make them for meatless Mondays.

 Instructions

-- Bring a large pot of water to boil (about 4 quarts.
-Once the water is boiling, add the rice and continue boiling for 25 minutes.
+- Bring a large pot of water to boil (about 4 quarts).
+Once the water is boiling, add the rice and continue boiling for 25 minutes.1 ¼ cups brown rice

-- Place frozen edamame beans in a bowl covered with water to quickly defrost, and set aside.
+- Place frozen beans in a bowl covered with water to quickly defrost, and set aside.1 (10-ounce) package frozen shelled edamame beans

-- When oil is shimmering, add the plantains (you'll have to work in batches).
+- When oil is shimmering, add the plantains (you'll have to work in batches).4 ripe plantains (yellow with brown spots)

 - In the same large skillet, heat 2 tablespoons of olive oil over the same medium heat.

-- Toss in the drained edamame beans.
+- Toss in the drained and dried beans.
 Cook and stir for about 5 minutes until cooked through and slightly browned, set aside.

 - When the rice is ready, drain and return the rice back to the pot.
 Season with a sprinkle of salt and stir to combine.

 - Serve each ingredient separately in serving bowls or plates together with the tomatoes, avocado slices, and chimichurri sauce.
-Assemble the bowls at the table.
+Assemble the bowls at the table.1 large ripe avocado, 1 cup cherry tomatoes

 - To serve, layer rice, edamame beans, and fried plantains into 4 serving bowls.
 Arrange some tomatoes and avocado slices on the side.